mwilliamson/kotlin-shed-b-compiler/README.md

 * Decide whether to allow Type[_] for non-shape types e.g. unions.
   At the moment, allowed in the type system, but not implemented in the backends.

+* In LLVM backend, operation handlers have anonymous names -- should be able to give them a better name

+* Forbid returning from operation handlers

+* Allow no return when there's an expression statement calling a function that returns never